-National CineMedia, Inc. ("NCM, Inc.") was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of National CineMedia, LLC ("NCM LLC"), a limited liability company.
+National CineMedia, Inc., a Delaware corporation ("NCM, Inc."), is a holding company with the sole purpose of becoming a member and sole manager of National CineMedia, LLC ("NCM LLC"), a Delaware limited liability company.
 NCM LLC is currently owned by NCM, Inc., Regal Cinemas, Inc. and Regal CineMedia Corporation, wholly owned subsidiaries of Cineworld Group plc and Regal Entertainment Group ("Regal") and Cinemark Media, Inc. and Cinemark USA, Inc., wholly owned subsidiaries of Cinemark Holdings, Inc. ("Cinemark").
 The terms "NCM", "the Company" or "we" shall, unless the context otherwise requires, be deemed to include the consolidated entity.
-On March 23, 2021 American Multi-Cinema, Inc., a wholly owned subsidiary of AMC Entertainment, Inc. ("AMC") redeemed 1,390,567 membership units, which were issued to AMC in accordance with the terms of the common unit adjustment agreement with the founding members, in exchange for shares of NCM, Inc. common stock, reducing AMC's ownership to 0.0% as of July 1, 2021.
+On March 23, 2021 American Multi-Cinema, Inc., a wholly owned subsidiary of AMC Entertainment, Inc. ("AMC") redeemed 1,390,567 membership units, which were issued to AMC in accordance with the terms of the common unit adjustment agreement with the founding members, in exchange for shares of NCM, Inc. common stock, reducing AMC's ownership to 0.0% as of September 30, 2021.
 AMC, Regal, Cinemark and their affiliates are referred to in this document as "founding members".

-The Company operates the largest cinema advertising network reaching movie audiences in the U.S., allowing NCM LLC to sell advertising under long-term exhibitor service agreements ("ESAs") with the founding members and certain third-party network affiliates, under long-term network affiliate agreements.
-As previously disclosed, the COVID-19 pandemic has had a significant impact on the world and the Company's business beginning in March 2020 as the United States' government and other state and local governments issued precautionary restrictions on travel, public gatherings and other events and issued social distancing guidelines.
+The Company operates the largest cinema advertising network reaching movie audiences in the U.S. and sells advertising under long-term exhibitor service agreements ("ESAs") with the founding members and with certain third-party network affiliates, under long-term network affiliate agreements.
+As previously disclosed, the COVID-19 pandemic has had a significant impact on the world and the Company's business beginning in March 2020 as the United States' government and other state and local governments issued restrictions on travel, public gatherings and other events and issued social distancing guidelines.
 These governmental restrictions resulted in the closure of most of the theaters within the Company's network for approximately six months and thus the Company generated no in-theater advertising revenue during that time.
-When theaters began to reopen late in the third quarter of 2020, in-theater advertising revenue continued to be adversely impacted as attendance at the reopened theaters was significantly less than normal given COVID-19 restrictions around patron capacity limitations and a continued lack of new major motion picture releases.
+When theaters began to reopen late in the third quarter of 2020, in-theater advertising revenue continued to be adversely impacted as attendance at the reopened theaters was significantly less than prior comparative periods due primarily to the shift in motion picture release schedules and the local/state COVID-19 patron capacity limitations.
 These and subsequent developments are referred to as the "COVID-19 Pandemic."
-Beginning in 2021, multiple COVID-19 vaccines were approved and have been widely administered throughout the United States.
-As a result, during the second quarter of 2021, government restrictions lessened allowing theaters in key larger markets to fully reopen over the course of the second quarter of 2021.
-As of July 1, 2021, approximately 97.0% of the theaters within the Company's network were open.
-With nearly all U.S. theaters reopened, multiple successful major motion pictures were released during the second quarter of 2021 resulting in the highest theater attendance since the start of the COVID-19 Pandemic.
-Despite the increase in network attendance, second quarter of 2021 in-theater advertising revenue remained significantly below historical levels as management believes many advertisers continued to delay making commitments until they confirmed that industry attendance had achieved necessary critical mass.
-In addition, the Company was not able to participate in the 2021 advertising upfront marketplace during the summer of 2020 while theaters were closed.
-As of the filing date, variants of the COVID-19 virus have been spreading throughout the United States resulting in mask mandates being reinstated in certain areas with increased infection rates.
-It remains unclear how future theater attendance and revenue will be impacted by these developments.
+Beginning in 2021, the FDA approved multiple COVID-19 vaccines, which have been widely administered throughout the United States.
+As a result, during the second quarter of 2021, government restrictions lessened allowing theaters in key larger markets to fully reopen and by the third quarter of 2021 all of the theaters within the Company's network were open.
+Multiple successful major motion pictures were released during the second and third quarters of 2021 resulting in the highest theater attendance since the start of the COVID-19 Pandemic.
+Despite the increase in network attendance, the second and third quarter of 2021 in-theater advertising revenue remained significantly below historical levels.
+During the third quarter of 2021 variants of the COVID-19 virus spread throughout t